 - Projects must not be left unattended until students are dismissed by the judges.
 Room Monitors may be present in the display rooms for assistance only and are not responsible for projects and materials.

 - All projects must be inspected, approved, and stamped by members of the Safety Committee before judging begins.
-The completed and mailed Safety Checklist will be reviewed and placed at your assigned project location, and if approved, will be stamped by a Safety Inspector.
+The submitted Safety Checklist will be reviewed and used to inspect your project at the Fair.

 - The Safety Committee reserves the right to disable, modify, remove, or disqualify any project that, in the opinion of the committee, poses a potential safety hazard to either the students, judges, or the viewing public.